TAU-CGL/cgal-python-bindings/README.md

 There are two ways to build & install the bindings.
-Novice users who may only wish to quickly experiment with the bindings may exploit the simple self-compiling build \& install mechanism to obtain a single library that supports bindings for a large set of instances.
+Novice users who may only wish to quickly experiment with the bindings may exploit the simple self-compiling build & install mechanism to obtain a single library that supports bindings for a large set of instances.
 This binding library cannot be mutually used with other binding libraries though.

-## Simple but Limited
 All you need to do is:

     git clone git@bitbucket.org:taucgl/cgal-python-bindings.git